techworldwithmurali/kubernetes-zero-to-hero/200 Essential Kubernetes Interview and Real-Time Troubleshooting Questions.md

 ---

-Here's the next set of questions continuing from the previous ones:

----

 ### 81. Question:
 Which of the following commands can be used to get detailed information about a specific pod in a Kubernetes cluster?
 - **A. kubectl describe pod <pod-name>**